vueuse/vueuse/packages/core/useTransition/index.md

 })
 ```

 To synchronize transitions, use an array of numbers.
-As a example, here is how we could transition between colors.
+As an example, here is how we could transition between colors.

 ```js
 const source = ref([0, 0, 0])